-Rigatoni di Gregorio, or otherwise known as Rigatoni ‘D’, is not a new recipe to Pennies on a Platter and certainly not a forgotten one in our household.
+Rigatoni di Gregorio, or otherwise known as Rigatoni ‘D’, is not a new recipe here and certainly not a forgotten one in our household.
 Like many Italian dishes, this Maggiano’s inspired meal can be sort of heavy, so we especially enjoy it in the fall and winter cooler weather.

 It’s been almost exactly 3 years since I originally posted this recipe, and I’ve done major edits/updates to it that I felt needed to share.
 Below is the newly improved version.

 Rigatoni di Gregorio

 salt and pepper, to taste